khulnasoft/integrations-core/linkerd/README.md

 For Linkerd v1, see the [finagle metrics guide][12] for metric descriptions and [this gist][13] for an example of metrics exposed by Linkerd.

 Linkerd is a Prometheus-based integration.
 Depending on your Linkerd configuration, some metrics might not be exposed by Linkerd.
-If any metric is not present in the cURL output, the Datadog Agent is unable to collect that particular metric.
+If any metric is not present in the cURL output, the Khulnasoft Agent is unable to collect that particular metric.

 To list the metrics exposed by your current configuration, run: